jsdelivr/FontFamous/README.md

 Font Famous is the free vector media logo font.

-The idea is that it is a pain in the butt to find high quality logos to show off your press mentions.
-You have to dig through Google Images and then spin out in Photoshop.
+Stop wasting time searching Google Images and spinning out in Photoshop trying to format media logos for your site.

-Font Famous solves this problem by allowing you to simply include our CSS stylesheet and adding a class to any element you want to transform it into a scalable vector media logo.
+Show off your recent press mentions with a couple lines of CSS and get back to making fame worthy products.

 ### What's Included